How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 On the other hand, a wireless network in which computers link

-directly to one another without an access point works in ad-hoc
+directly to one another without an access point works in ad hoc

-certain vendors allow more than two computers to be connected in
+some Wi-Fi network adapters allow more than two computers to be connected in

-an ad-hoc network.
+an ad hoc network.

 A Wi-Fi ad hoc network functions just like Wi-Fi network in